lyubogankov/adventofcode2022/day12/README.md

     - 2nd fewest number of edges processed, behind Dijkstra's.
 - A* `(height_diff, neg_dotprod, f(n))` had the fewest number of nodes *visited*, 3166.

-A result I didn't expect was that Dijkstra's would have the lowest number of processed edges, but upon looking at the code I realized that there are two ways of defining the processing of an edge for Dijkstra's algorithm:
+Originally, I was counting the new edges processed for Dijkstra's, and the total edges for A* -- this meant that Dijkstra looked like it was processing way fewer edges than any of my A* solutions.
+Upon looking at the code I realized that there are two ways of defining the processing of an edge for Dijkstra's algorithm:
 1. Counting *new* edges processed, because we know which nodes have a shortest path from start (they're not in the `unvisited_set`) - 7974.
 This was my original implementation.
 2. Counting all edges seen - 16482.